 The process of cryopreservation is complicated and requires skilled embryologists.
 Improvements in the methods used now means that the majority of eggs and embryos survive the freezing and thawing process; most centres usually quote above 90% survival after thawing.
 The chance of achieving a pregnancy and live birth using frozen eggs and embryos varies and is dependent on various factors such as the women’s age at the time of freezing and how many are placed in storage.
 The Human Fertilisation and Embryology Authority (HFEA’s) website (in the UK) is a good resource to look at regarding success rates.
 Other countries have similar reporting agencies.

 If you have further questions about egg or embryo freezing please speak to a fertility specialist.
-Counselling is also useful especially when considering social egg freezing as storing eggs does not guarantee that a baby will be born in the future.
+Counseling is also useful especially when considering social egg freezing as storing eggs does not guarantee that a baby will be born in the future.